tayganr/purviewlab/modules/module12.md

 ## :dart: Objectives

-- Connect to on premise data source using a self-hosted integration runtime.
+- Scan a storage account via a private endpoint using an Azure Managed Integration Runtime (IR) within a Microsoft Purview Managed Virtual Network.

 ## Table of Contents